-The current terms would not allow the company to tap user-generated content like video and chat for AI stc's center3 partners with Oracle to expand cloud services in Saudi Arabia
+The current terms would not allow the company to tap user-generated content like video and chat for AI

 RIYADH, Saudi Arabia, Aug 10: center3 by stc, a regional data center and data services provider, has announced a strategic collaboration with Oracle to provide hosting and data services for the planned Oracle Cloud Riyadh Region as well as support the expansion of the existing Oracle Cloud Jeddah Region.
-This will help accelerate the rollout of Oracle Cloud Infrastructure (OCI) services to support the increasing cloud computing demands of private and public sector organizations in Saudi Arabia.
+This will help accelerate the rollout of Oracle Cloud Infrastructure ing cloud computing demands of private and public sector organizations in dom.
+The Oracle Cloud Riyadh Region will be the sixth Oracle Cloud region operating in the Middle East, joining another planned cloud region to be located in the futuristic city of NEOM.
+Oracle currently operates four cloud regions in the Middle East and is currently one of the few major cloud providers to offer a cloud region in the Kingdom with the existing Oracle Cloud Jeddah Region.